timofeysie/nextjs-markdown-blog/writings/mui-themes.md

 In the 2010s, UI frameworks such as Bootstrap inspired CSS flex-box and grid layouts which didn't come out until late 2018.
 So before this time, if you wanted the power of these kinds of responsive layouts, then you had to write your own, or use Bootstrap or some other now legacy framework.
 Developers often then had to fight the framework to implement the vision of a graphic designer using an app like Figma.

-<rant>In my opinion, now that we have a very mature css specification, UI frameworks are not needed for serious projects.
+In my opinion, now that we have a very mature css specification, UI frameworks are not needed for serious projects.
 Graphic designers only need to make arrangements of items on a page dictated by the needs of the user as highlighted by a UX designer.
-Really, UX should come first, and for the most part, graphic designers should only create a theme and not specific layouts that then serve as fodder for testers to fail issues and create wasteful churn driving up the cost of projects.</rant>
+Really, UX should come first, and for the most part, graphic designers should only create a theme and not specific layouts that then serve as fodder for testers to fail issues and create wasteful churn driving up the cost of projects.

 Regardless of your opinion of using a UI framework over writing styles from scratch, as a developer you often get on-boarded to projects that you didn't start and have to do your best with the current code base.
 To keep things consistent you need to continue to use the framework decided upon before your arrival.